gabeochoa/pharmasea/progression_tree.md

 Ice Cream Float
 root beer or diet coke
-(adds the ability to add soda to ice cream)
+(adds the ability for customers to order soda float)

 Wine Tasting
 remember to spit